INSURANCE - CAR INSURANCE

 How to pay for car insurance with a credit card

 Some insurance providers will let you pay your premiums with no credit card fee only if you pay your annual premium in full.
-It may be a good idea to pay the full annual premium anyway since many insurers will offer a discount for paying for the whole year upfront.
+It may be a good idea to pay the full annual premium anyway since many insurers will offer a discount for paying for the whole year upfront, sometimes up to 20%.

 There are several payment options available for paying your premiums with a credit card:

-• Online: Many of the best car insurance companies let you make secure payments through an online portal.
-You’ll also be able to schedule automatic payments online if you want to pay your car insurance premiums in monthly installments.
+• Online/mobile app: Many of the best car insurance companies let you make secure payments through an online portal or mobile app.
+You'll also be able to schedule automatic payments online if you want to pay your premiums in monthly installments.

 • By phone: If you prefer to talk to a person rather than make payments online, you can call the insurance company's billing department and give them your credit card number over the phone.

 • Pay in full: Paying your annual premium in full could help you save money on car insurance.
 It may also give you a little extra time to pay off your bill.
-Paying off your balance every month, or at least using a low-interest credit card, will help you avoid paying more in interest than you’re saving by making an annual insurance payment.
+Paying off your balance every month, or at least using a low-interest credit card, will help you avoid paying more in interest than you're saving.

-• Monthly payments: If you can’t afford to pay off your annual car insurance premium on your credit card, you can autopay your monthly premium payments instead.
-Just make sure your insurance company doesn’t charge any fees for credit card payments.
+• Monthly payments: If you can't afford to pay your whole annual premium on your card, you can autopay your monthly premium payments instead.

 There are several advantages to paying for your car insurance with a credit card if you're confident that you'll be able to pay your bills on time:

 • Earning rewards: Love to travel?
 Some of the best travel credit cards let you earn points for airfare, hotels, restaurants, and more with certain purchases — including car insurance.
-Some cards also let you redeem points for Amazon purchases or cash back.
+Points can often be redeemed for statement credits, gift cards, purchases, travel, and more.

 • Discounts for paying in full: Using a credit card to pay for your car insurance could make it easier for you to pay the annual premium in full, which is often discounted from what you would pay monthly.

-• Convenience: If you pay your annual car insurance premium in full, that’s one less bill you have to worry about every month.
+• Convenience: If you pay your car insurance bill in full, that's one less bill you have to worry about every month.
 Alternatively, you can eliminate the hassle of paying your monthly premiums by setting up automatic payments with your credit card.

 If you're trying to stop living paycheck to paycheck or struggling with paying your bills on time, you may want to avoid using your credit card to pay your car insurance.
 Other drawbacks include: